 You may never suffer a data breach, but that doesn’t mean you shouldn’t know how to prevent one.

-With recent news of a data breach of 1.5 billion Yahoo accounts, it is clear that all of us, from the biggest to the smallest company, could brush up on our data security management.
+With the number and severity of data breaches rising every year, it is clear that all of us, from the biggest to the smallest company, could brush up on our data security management.

 You may never suffer a data breach, but that doesn’t mean you shouldn’t know how to prevent one or be prepared for one.